materialsproject/foundation/decisions/0005-highlighting-software.md

 - A dedicated page on the Materials Project website
 - An "awesome list"-style GitHub repo under the Materials Project github account
+- On the Pymatgen page
+- In the development guide in the gitbook